Computational category-theoretic rewriting: Important categories in computational graph transformation

-Given two graphs $G$ and $H$, a \textit{graph homomorphism} $G\xrightarrow{h} H$ consists of a mapping of edges, $G_E\xrightarrow{h_E} H_E$ and a mapping of vertices, ${G_V \xrightarrow{h_V} H_V}$, that preserve the graph structure, i.e., ${G_{\src}; h_V = h_E ; H_{\src}}$ and ${G_{\tgt} ; h_V = h_E ; H_{\tgt}}$.
 Regarding the source graph as a pattern, the homomorphism describes a pattern match in the target.
 A graph homomorphism can also be thought of as a typed graph, in which the vertices and edges of $G$ are assigned types from $H$.
 For a fixed typing graph $X$, typed graphs and type-preserving graph homomorphisms form a category, namely the slice category $\mathbf{Grph}/X$ \cite{corradini1996graph}.